arun786/springjdbctemplatevsjpa/AnnotationDescription.md

-# Types of Annotation used in Project
+# Types of Annotation used in Spring Project

 ## @Configuration